 Get a feel for a few hours out on the canals aboard your own Friendships here:

 Need a budget option?
-Jump on a harbor bus and ride it up and down the canals.
+Jump on an electric harbor bus and ride it up and down the canals.
 For the price of a normal bus or metro ticket, you can cruise the canal and enjoy the views and sunshine on the cheap.
+Harbor busses travel between Orientkaj in Nordhavn and Sluseholmen in the south, with lots of stops in between.
 Have you rented a bike?
 No problem – roll it right on.

-Harbor Bus – Adults DKK 24 for one trip between 2 zones valid on bus, metro and harbor for 1 hour.
-If you buy the 24 or 72-hour city passes, you get unlimited public transport access, including train to/fro airport.
+Adults DKK 24 for one trip between 2 zones valid on bus, metro and harbor for 1 hour.
+If you buy the 24 or 72-hour city passes, you get unlimited public transport access, including train to and from the airport.

 READ MORE: EXPLORE COPENHAGEN BY BOAT

-No summer wish list would be complete that didn’t include biking in Copenhagen.
-This town is made for it and is regularly voted the most bike-friendly city in the world!
-It is flat and there are ROADS with their own stoplights here for bikes.
+No Copenhagen summer experience list would be complete if it didn’t include hopping on two wheels.
+This town is made for bicycles and is regularly voted the most bike-friendly city in the world.
+Most of the capital is flat and there are elevated paths with their own stoplights here for bikes.
 Need a quick Danish bike etiquette lesson?
 Read here.
 Go with the flow of traffic and learn the hand signals.
-You should be fine.
-And don’t worry, many Danes leave the city between weeks 28-30 so there will be less pressure for you if visiting at that time.
+You can do it!
+And don’t worry, many Danes leave the city between weeks 28-30 so there will be less pressure for those visiting at that time.

-Something about warm breezy weather and just biking speaks sommer to me.
+Something about warm breezy weather and just biking speaks Danish summer to me.
 Perfection.
 You can rent electric bikes at many depots around the city.
 They can be heavy and cumbersome if you aren’t used to them.
 Prefer a regular bicycle, many shops rent cykler (in Danish) by the hour or the day.
-Check with your hotel, many offer bike rentals as well.
+Check with your hotel, many offer bike rentals in-house.

 Åboulevard 3, 1635 København V